Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

-In more detail, the idea of predictive coding is typically implemented by traditional video codecs as follows: \textbf{1. motion estimation}: The encoder estimates the motion vector $\mathbf{m}_t$ between the current frame $\x_t$ and the previous reconstruction $\hatx_{t-1}$; \textbf{2. motion compensation}: The encoder simulates the coding of $\mathbf{m}_t$, and uses the reconstruction $\hatm_t$ (as would be received by the decoder in step 3) to transform the previous frame reconstruction $\hatx_{t-1}$ into a prediction of the current frame $\barx_t$.
+In more detail, the idea of predictive coding is typically implemented in traditional video codecs as follows: \textbf{1. motion estimation}: The encoder estimates the motion vector $\mathbf{m}_t$ between the current frame $\x_t$ and the previous reconstruction $\hatx_{t-1}$; \textbf{2. motion compensation}: The encoder simulates the coding of $\mathbf{m}_t$, and uses the reconstruction $\hatm_t$ (as would be received by the decoder in step 3) to transform the previous frame reconstruction $\hatx_{t-1}$ into a prediction of the current frame $\barx_t$.
 Conceptually, this is done by shifting the pixels of $\hatx_{t-1}$ according to the motion vector $\hatm_t$.
 The compression of $\mathbf{m}_t$ could either be lossy ($\hatm_t \approx \mathbf{m}_t$) or lossless ($\hatm_t = \mathbf{m}_t$). \textbf{3. residual compression:} The residual is computed as $\br_t = \x_t - \barx_t$, and is encoded.
 The decoder, upon receiving the bit-streams for $(\mathbf{m}_t, \br_t)$ and reconstructing them as $(\hatm_t, \hatr_t)$, computes the prediction $\barx_t$ as in step 2, and finally the reconstruction of the current frame, $\hatx_t = \barx_t + \hatr_t $.
 The current reconstruction $\hatx_t$ then serves as the reference frame in the predictive coding of the next frame $\x_{t+1}$.

 \textbf{Masked Autoregressive Flow (MAF).} MAF \footnote{As a clarification, even though the original MAF was implemented with the masking approach of MADEs \cite{papamakarios2017masked} (hence ``masked'' in the name), we use the term ``MAF'' to refer more broadly to the normalizing flow defined by the temporal autoregressive transform in Eq.~\ref{eq:MAF}. } \cite{papamakarios2017masked} is a type of normalizing flow \cite{papamakarios2021normalizing} that models the distribution of a random sequence $p(\x_{1:T})$ in terms of a simpler distribution $p(\y_{1:T})$ of its underlying noise variables $\y_{1:T}$.
-The two distributions are related by the following invertible autoregressive transform (through the standard change-of-variable formula between probability densities):
+The two variables are related by the following invertible autoregressive transform,